fedikhaled/SmartCacheDB/README.md

 Expected output:
 ```
 PASS  src/tests/cache.test.ts
+✓ should store and retrieve a value in memory (9 ms)
-✓ should store and retrieve a value
+✓ should store and retrieve a value in Redis
-✓ should delete a value
+✓ should delete a value from cache (11 ms)
-✓ should clear all values
+✓ should clear all values from cache (3 ms)
+✓ should handle non-existing keys gracefully (2 ms)
+✓ should handle setting objects in cache (1 ms)
+✓ should store and retrieve compressed values
+✓ should store values with expiration (2007 ms)
 ```

 ---